UW-ISC/hrp-portal/wp-content/plugins/relevanssi-premium/readme.txt

 * John Calahan for extensive 2.0 beta testing.

 == Changelog ==
+= 2.25.2 =
+* Security fix: Prevent CSV injection attack in log export.
+* Security fix: Restrict access to doc count updates.
+* Minor fix: Product variations check the parent product for access restrictions, to avoid situations where variations of a draft product appear in the results.
+* Minor fix: Improved TablePress compatibility.
+* Minor fix: Added error handling to the Ninja Table compatibility code.

 = 2.25.1 =
 * Security fix: Relevanssi had a vulnerability where anyone could access the search logs and click logs.
 The log export is now protected.
 * Minor fix: Relevanssi had problems with Polylang when a post or term didn't have language specified.
 Now Relevanssi handles those situations better.